How Much Water Should You Really Drink Every Day?

-“The recommendation from the Institute of Medicine is higher than eight cups per day,” she says.
-“Their general fluid recommendation for women is 91 ounces and for men 125 ounces.
+“There is no scientific evidence to support the theory that eight 8-ounce glasses of water are needed per day,” she says.
+“The actual recommendation from the Institute of Medicine is higher than eight cups per day.
+Their general fluid recommendation for women is 91 ounces and for men 125 ounces.
 Roughly 20 percent of water intake comes from food, so 80 percent comes to approximately 73 ounces for women and approximately 100 ounces for men.
-However, it’s important to remember that water needs vary between individuals as age, body weight, muscle mass and activity level influence needs.”
+However, it’s important to remember that fluid needs vary between individuals, as age, body weight, muscle mass and activity level influence needs.”

-Barnes recommends an easy way to figure out how much water to drink and provides an easy way to judge hydration.
+Because our bodies are almost 60 percent water, it’s extremely important to stay hydrated.
+Bearden recommends an easy way to figure out how much water to drink and provides an easy way to judge hydration.

 “The color of a person’s urine can also be a rough indicator of hydration status but is not an absolute.
-Urine should be colorless or the color of lemonade with an adequate fluid intake.
-Urine that is as dark as apple juice could indicate inadequate intake as well as other conditions.
-If a person rarely feels thirsty, water intake is likely sufficient.”
+Urine should be pale yellow, like the color of lemonade, with an adequate fluid intake,” she continues.
+“Urine that is as dark as apple juice could indicate inadequate intake or another condition.”

 “It’s important to hydrate properly and consistently throughout the day and continue hydrating throughout exercise,” she explains.
 “Fluid needs are influenced by activity level and individual sweat rate.
 One way to monitor fluid losses during activity is to weigh in before and after activity and drink 16 to 24 ounces of fluid for every pound lost.

 “Electrolyte-containing sports drinks are wise to incorporate for exercise lasting longer than one hour.
 Carry a filled water bottle throughout the day to promote consistent water intake and monitor urine color for hydration status.”